 Many people make bread in their stand mixer.
-It's easy and quick!
+It's quick and easy!

 Flour Types and Capacities

-If you use regular flour, you can hold more.
+- If you use all purpose flour, you can hold more.

 Adapt your Recipes/Kneading Times